 Over the years, I’ve read dozens of guides about where to to find cheap flights.
-Here’s the problem: most of them give old advice that probably isn’t true anymore.
+Here’s the problem: most of them give old advice that isn’t accurate anymore.
 Tips like buying on a Tuesday seven weeks before your trip might save $15 and that’s all fine and good, but realistically I think you’d rather buy extremely cheap flights and save $150 or even $1500.

 Knowing I paid half as much as the person sitting next to me is a major rush (plus it means I can travel twice as often).
 But to find super cheap flights requires searching in the right place and most people don’t really know how or where to buy cheap airfare.

 Among the best round-trip flight deals I’ve gotten:

 - $482 from Washington DC to Beijing, China (in business class!)

 - $147 from Washington DC to Guatemala City